zzzprojects/learn-orm/tutorials/dynamic-expresso/exception-handling.md

 # Exception Handling

 Exception handling helps you deal with any unexpected or exceptional situations that occur when a program is running.
-You can use the `try`, `catch`, and `finally` keywords to try actions that may not succeed, to handle failures, and to clean up resources afterward.
+For example, you can use the `try`, `catch`, and `finally` keywords to try actions that may not succeed, handleling failures, and cleaning up resources afterward.

 If the syntax of the text is invalid or if there is an error during the parsing, it will throw a `ParseException`.
 A `ParseException` will be thrown whenever an expression cannot be compiled.